-To add an iSCSI device
+To add an iSCSI device in a Linux-based bootable media

-- 1. In a bootable media (Linux-based or PE-based), run the management console. - 2.
-Click Configure iSCSI/NDAS devices (in a Linux-based media) or Run the iSCSI Setup (in a PE-based media). - 3.
-Specify the IP address and port of the iSCSI device's host, and the name of the iSCSI initiator. - 4.
+- 1. Click Tools > Configure iSCSI/NDAS devices. - 2.
+Click Add host. - 3.
+Specify the IP address and port of the iSCSI target portal, and the name of any iSCSI initiator that is allowed access to the device. - 4.
 If the host requires authentication, specify the user name and password for it. - 5.
 Click OK. - 6.
-Select the iSCSI device from the list, and then click Connect. - 7.
-If prompted, specify the user name and password to access the iSCSI device.
+Select the iSCSI target from the list, and then click Connect. - 7.
+If CHAP authentication is enabled in the iSCSI target settings, you will be prompted for credentials to access the iSCSI target.
+Specify the same user name and target secret as in the iSCSI target settings.
+Click OK. - 8.
+Click Close to close the window.